randomtwdude/gensouchess/design.md

 - ♟️ Queen

 #### Face Off
-Sanae can challenge the competing army to a face off!
-For `5` turns, Sanae can move twice in a turn.
-If Sanae fails to capture at least nine points worth of material during the time, she is given a stern talking to by Kanako and demoted to a Rook.
+Sanae wants blood and your faith!
+For `5` turns, Sanae turns into a Rook but can move twice in a turn, smashing through the lines recklessly.
+If Sanae fails to capture at least nine points worth of material during the time, she is given a stern talking to by Kanako and permanently demoted to a Rook.

 Opposing Reimu's spells are disabled for the duration, she better watch out!